 Woz was the geeky yin to Jobs’ polished yang.

 Inside Apple, Woz served as a peacemaker.
 He stuck up for people in a way that has never been forgotten.
 When Jobs began barring certain early employees from stock options for reasons few could understand, Wozniak objected.

 Woz gave away some of his own Apple shares to employees who otherwise wouldn’t qualify.
 When Apple went public in 1980, Woz took home $100 million less than Jobs as a result.

 Finally, Wozniak was a damn fine engineer.
 The Apple II is the computer he’s most associated with.
-But perhaps his crowning achievement was the Disk II, Apple’s first 5.5-inch floppy disk.
+But perhaps his crowning achievement was the Disk II, Apple’s first 5.5-inch floppy drive.

 Created with 17-year-old Apple employee Randy Wigginton over Christmas 1977, the Disk II massively increased the functionality of Apple’s popular personal computer.
 It was also the first example of Apple’s continuing high-margin business model, which continues to this day.
 While the Disk II cost just $140 in components, but sold for $495.

 Happy birthday, Woz!

 Woz still makes his presence felt in the tech community, although he’s been largely absent from Apple for years.